 For many dog owners, however, a standard compost bin might not be ideal for poop.
 Especially with smaller properties or close neighbours.
 A buried dog poop composter can be a great alternative.
 These are bottomless perforated bins partially buried in the garden soil.
 Buried composters help minimise smells and unwanted insects, like flies, during the poop composting process.
 If the composter is getting full, it can be removed and repositioned to a new hole.
 The composted poop can be buried in place afterwards too, so there are no worries about using it elsewhere in your garden.
 Easy and eco-friendly.

-Ready-made buried composters are available, but it’s easy to make your own by cutting the bottom off of a large drum or other sturdy lidded container and drilling side holes in the lower half.
-Look for a second-hand one for extra eco points!
-And as a bonus, you can customize the size to suit your pet and your garden.
+Ready-made buried composters are available, but it’s easy to make your own.
+You can make one by cutting the bottom off a large drum or other sturdy lidded container, and drilling side holes in the lower half.
+Look for a second-hand drum or container for extra eco points!
+And as a DIY bonus, you can customize the size to suit your pet and your garden.
 Many ready-made options are too small for large or multiple dogs.
 Buried composters work best in combination with a microorganism starter, also known as an activator or accelerator.
 These help speed up decomposition, reduce odour, and reduce other nasties in the compost.
 A 28-litre plastic drum costs around £40, and microorganism starter is around £20 for a bag that will last a year.
 The Green Hub has a great step-by-step example of how to build a DIY buried dog poop composter.

 How do I use a home dog poop composter?

 When installing your composter make sure it is not too close to your vegetable plot or other edible plants, and keep it away from any water sources or flood risks.
 For a buried composter, it should be either positioned where nobody will accidently walk on it or installed with a suitable elevation for safety.